huangyingting/llm-inference/README.md

 ```

 ### Add a GPU spot node pool
-Now you can add a spot node pool for GPU nodes into existing AKS cluster.
+Now we can add a spot node pool for GPU nodes into existing AKS cluster.
 The command in below will create a new node pool named `gpunp` with 1 node of `Standard_NC4as_T4_v3` size.
 The node pool will be configured with GPU taints and cluster autoscaler.
 The GPU taints will ensure that only GPU workloads are scheduled on the node pool.
 The cluster autoscaler will automatically adjust the number of nodes in the node pool based on the workload demands.
 The node pool will also be configured with spot instances to reduce compute costs.
 The spot-max-price is set to -1 to ensure that the node pool will not be evicted due to price changes.
 The min-count and max-count are set to 1 to ensure that the node pool will always have at least 1 node available for scheduling.

 ```shell
 az aks nodepool add \